 If you have never used alcohol markers before, or if you are not certain what style you want to achieve in the end, I would say start with a starter pack of basic shades and also choose one colour you like and buy 4 or 5 tones that are close to each other.
 This way you will have a few basic colours to experiment in more opaque colouring and also will learn how to blend between shades with the set of similar colours.

 Last but not least you will need a blender marker.
 This one is the clear marker.
 You need this for blending.
 Without wanting to go into much detail on technique here, what the blender does is it fades part of a shade so that you can apply the next over it and create a gradient.
 But thats not the only technique on blending.
-I will make a tutorial on just that.
-Here I will stick to the information about the markers themselves and not the ways to use them.
+Click here for a series of tutorials on how to use those markers and the blender.